eloimoliner/CQT_pytorch/README.md

 # CQT_pytorch

-Pytorch implementation of the invertible CQT based on Non-stationary Gabor filters
+Pytorch implementation of the invertible CQT based on Non-stationary Gabor filters.

+The transform has perfect reconstruction, is differentiable and GPU-efficient.

 ## Install